 As for encryption standards, IPVanish uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.
 The latter feature means that even if your account is compromised, all past web sessions will remain encrypted and secure.

-There’s an option to choose between 850 servers spread across 60 countries.
+There’s an option to choose between 1,300 servers spread across 75 locations worldwide.

 IPVanish allows five devices to connect at one time, which is very generous and breaks down the cost per user to an extremely manageable sum.
 Cash-strapped students looking to unblock Facebook through a VPN should be pleased.